 As the holidays swing into full gear, maintaining a productive and calm atmosphere in the classroom can be challenging.
 Students can be more fidgety, giggly, testy, and tired at this time of year.
 In December, children are also often distracted by the excitement of home activities and by the stress that their parents and caregivers may be feeling.
 Furthermore, your classroom schedule may be disrupted by assemblies, class plays, and holiday lunches.

-Morning Meeting can help.
+Morning Meeting can help get your class off to a good start at this frenzied time of year.
 The tone that you set at the beginning of the school day can make a huge difference in how the rest of day goes.
-Over the next few days, I’ll post specific ideas for using each component of Morning Meeting to get your class off to a good start at this frenzied time of year.
+At the bottom of this article, you can find specific ideas for using each component of Morning Meeting during the holiday season.
 But first, here are some general concepts to keep in mind:

 Most students find great comfort in consistency.
 When Morning Meeting starts at the same time each day, has the same components each day (in the same order), and has a consistently calm and fun tone, students will be able to relax and settle in for a day of learning.